 1.)
-Assistant in captive black bear care by: feeding, food preparation, maintaining and executing feeding schedule, documenting diet and behavior, enclosure maintenance,
+Assist in captive black bear care by: feeding, food preparation, maintaining and executing feeding schedule, documenting diet and behavior, enclosure maintenance, and other caretaker procedures.

 2.)
 Engage our guests in conversation, answer questions, and help direct them to info and exhibits within the NABC.

 3.)
-Lead and assist in programing for our guests in a professional manner guests by guiding tours, Q & A sessions, and online broadcasts.
+Lead and assist in programing for our guests in a professional manner guests by guiding tours, Q & A sessions, online broadcasts, and other programs.

 4.)
 Assist in maintaining the exhibit hall areas so that they are clean and presentable to guests.

 5.)
 Assist in native small animal care by: feeding, documenting diet and behavior, enclosure cleaning and maintenance, handling for and with guests, and conducting programs.